emre-isik/emre-isik.github.io/Stellar.markdown

   </p>
 </div>

 We focused on three activity proxies of the young K2V star PW Andromedae rotating at a period of 1.72 d.
 Doppler imaging of starspots, TiO-band analysis of starspots, and the associated chromospheric activity, using high-resolution spectroscopy.
 We found that the starspot distribution from line-profile inversions are consistent with the TiO-band profiles and the chromospheric emission also follows the photospheric magnetic activity pattern.
 We introduced a new Doppler imaging code SpotDIPy in Python, that allows surface reconstructions spots using the maximum entropy approach.
-In the upcoming version of the code,
+[SpotDIPy](https://pypi.org/project/SpotDIPy/) In the upcoming version of the code, there will be the option of
 <br> <br> <br>
 **Reference**